Likes, comments, and shares are typically considered vanity metrics, but we love them because they show us that our audience likes what we’re posting.

 Not only does this spread your reach, but it also tells Facebook’s algorithm that people like what you’re sharing, which in turn will mean it’ll show your posts more.

-On top of this, you can use responses (particularly to polls, surveys, and Q&As) to find out more about your audience and their interests.
+In addition, you can use responses (particularly to polls, surveys, and Q&As) to learn more about your audience and their interests.

 Try adding some interactive posts to your content calendar, but make sure it’s content your audience would be interested in and is related to your brand so you stay front of mind and relevant.